Legal Soccer Betting Guide

 Alternatively, legal online soccer betting is possible for residents in most US states if they opt to use an offshore betting site instead of a domestic option.
 In terms of legal soccer betting, these websites are safe to use, even if they operate in an international region.

-There are two exceptions, though: Washington and Connecticut.
-These are the only two US states that expressly forbid online gambling.
-However, even if you live in these states, our recommended sportsbooks will accept you as a member, but you’d be doing so at your own risk.
+There is one exception, and that's Washington.
+This is the only US state that expressly forbids online gambling.
+However, even if you live in WA, our recommended sportsbooks will accept you as a member, but you’d be doing so at your own risk.

 5 Most Popular Soccer Leagues For US Bettors